 Get Back, on some level, is not especially entertaining.
 For seven-eighths of the show's running time it lurches and meanders, starts and stops, and veers from grating to nap-inducing.
 But that is the point.
 Or one of the points—and maybe the biggest point.
 You don't magic your way from the half-frozen shitshow that was Twickenham Studios in Part One to the holy catharsis of joy, music, and friendship that comes during the Beatles' famous rooftop performance, 21 days later, at the end of Part Three.
 No, what gets the Beatles from deep discontent to rooftop bliss is patience, forbearance, banter, open minds, toast on demand, a mountain of cigarettes and a bottomless supply of wine.

 That, plus Ringo's perfect timing, both behind the kit and during conversation.

-And while much of what we know about the Beatles is reinforced by Jackson’s movie (Paul is the leader at this point; George’s songbook is already dragging him out the door), a lot of what seemed like canonical Beatles history proves to be, in Jackson’s retelling, skewed or outright wrong.
+And while much of what we know about the Beatles is reinforced by Jackson's movie (Paul is the leader at this point; George's mostly-ignored songbook is already pulling him out the door), a lot of what seemed like canonical Beatles history proves to be, in Jackson's retelling, skewed or outright wrong.
 This part of Get Back—the actual reshaping of history—is where I steer this Joint of ours back to center because surf history, too, is still being reshaped, and while it may lurch and stop and start along the way, I believe the sport always gets to a better place, and becomes truer to itself, when we go back for a careful look at our past.